DamonLuck/damonluck.github.io/_posts/2017-05-30-data-driven-ECS.md

 <figure>
 	<img src="{{ '/assets/img/2017-05-30/Systems.jpg' | prepend: site.baseurl }}" alt="">
-	<figcaption>Fig1. - System represented as a lock activated by the correct keys</figcaption>
+	<figcaption>Systems represented as a locks activated by the correct keys</figcaption>
 </figure>

 If the system required **Component1** only then **Entity1** and **Entity3** would be valid in the above scenario.